-security Approval and denial of requests. spill Logs queries that have been terminated, either by dropping or responding with SERVFAIL, as a result of a fetchlimit quota being exceeded. unmatched Messages that named was unable to determine the class of or for which there was no matching view .
+rpz Information about errors in response policy zone files, rewritten responses, and at the highest debug levels, mere rewriting attempts. security Approval and denial of requests. spill Logs queries that have been terminated, either by dropping or responding with SERVFAIL, as a result of a fetchlimit quota being exceeded. trust-anchor- telemetry Logs trust-anchor-telemetry requests received by named. unmatched Messages that named was unable to determine the class of or for which there was no matching view .
 A one line summary is also logged to the client category.
-This category is best sent to a file or stderr, by default it is sent to the null channel. update Dynamic updates. update-security Approval and denial of update requests. xfer-in Zone transfers the server is receiving. xfer-out Zone transfers the server is sending.
+This category is best sent to a file or stderr, by default it is sent to the null channel. update Dynamic updates. update-security Approval and denial of update requests. xfer-in Zone transfers the server is receiving. xfer-out Zone transfers the server is sending. zoneload Loading of zones and creation of automatic empty zones.